BodenmillerGroup/CISI_IMC/README.md

 This projects adapts the code from the paper [“Compressed sensing for highly efficient imaging transcriptomics.”](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8355028/) published in 2021 in Nature biotechnology by Cleary, Brian et al. to IMC data.
 <br />
-The core idea of the paper is that we can use compressed sensing to recover individual protein expression levels from composite measurements (e.g. using the same channel/metal-isotop to measure multiple proteins).
-The advantage is that we need less channels overall to measure the same amount of proteins as in a normal IMC run.
+The core idea of the paper is to use compressed sensing to recover individual protein expression levels from composite measurements (e.g. using the same channel/metal-isotop to measure multiple proteins).
+The advantage of this is that less channels are needed to measure the same amount of proteins as in a normal IMC run.
 <br />
 For more information on the steps of CISI for IMC and how it works, go to